denoland/deno_ast/scripts/README.md

   and keep running this until everything builds.
 - `03_test.ts` - Tests each crate.
 If you encounter test failures, fix them and keep running this until all the tests pass.
+- `04_confirm.ts` - Bumps each crate's version and points the Cargo.toml files
+  at these new versions.
-- `04_confirm.ts` - Bumps each crate's version, creates a branch, commits, and pushes a branch for every repo.
+- `05_branch.ts` - Creates a branch, commits, and pushes a branch for every selected repo.